octodemo/universe-wip/exercise.md

 ### Exercise 1 - AI generated autofix on javascript pull requests - 10 mins

-This Universe we will be releasing AI generated autofixes on the pull request.
+This Universe we will be releasing AI generated autofixes on the pull request for Javascript CodeQL alerts.
 We will see this feature in action in this exercise.

 Input sanitization is a fundamental security practice to prevent SQL injection attacks.
 Let's add a sanitize method in the javascript to help in mitigating against injection attack vectors.